+I have always considered myself average looking, and hard as I try, I just can't see what others say they see when they looked at me.
 I have been told by the people around me that I am beautiful–that my skin is satiny smooth, my voluptuous figure very trim, and my voice is like silk to the ears.
 Truthfully, I have never seen any of these things and I can't help but wonder how and why others see them.
 Pondering this a moment, I deduct that my mind has somehow been trained to think there isn’t anything about me that is worth much, and no matter how hard I try to tell myself otherwise, all I ever see are flaws.

 Sighing, I sit on the edge of the bed and look around the almost bare studio apartment I've lived in for the past year and a half.
 A bout of sadness envelops me as I think about my life up to this point, and once again, I begin to doubt my worth.